googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 ... existing code
 ```

-Splicing ultimately helps combine different features from multiple programs into a single program.

-A trivial variant of the splice mutation is the [CombineMutator](https://github.com/googleprojectzero/fuzzilli/blob/main/Sources/Fuzzilli/Mutators/CombineMutator.swift) which simply inserts another program in full into the currently mutated one.
-In that case, the splice is essentially the entire program.

-Fuzzilli [also features](https://github.com/googleprojectzero/fuzzilli/commit/643ac76336520b0cf67ae7feefbe4882908a8fa8) a more sophisticated implementation of splicing which is able to connect the dataflow of the inserted code with the existing program by searching for "matching" variable substitutions in the existing code.
-This is possible through the type system, discussed below.
-With that, splicing from the above program could also result in the following:
+More complex splices are also possible.
+For example, Fuzzilli will probabilistically remap some variables in the program being spliced from to "compatible" variables in the host program to combine the data-flows of the two programs, and so could also end up producing the following result:

 ```
 ... existing code
-v7 <- ... some operation that results in a float
-... existing code
 v14 <- LoadBuiltin 'Math'
-v15 <- CallMethod v14, 'sin', [v7]
+v15 <- CallMethod v14, 'sin', [v3]
 ... existing code
 ```

+Here, the splicing algorithm has decided to replace the `LoadFloat` operation with an existing variable (`v3`), for example because that variable also contains a float.

+A trivial variant of the splice mutation is the [CombineMutator](https://github.com/googleprojectzero/fuzzilli/blob/main/Sources/Fuzzilli/Mutators/CombineMutator.swift) which simply inserts another program in full into the currently mutated one.
+In that case, the splice is essentially the entire program.

 ### Code Generation
 Implementation: [CodeGenMutator.swift](https://github.com/googleprojectzero/fuzzilli/blob/main/Sources/Fuzzilli/Mutators/CodeGenMutator.swift)